DallasMcNeil/Block-Keeper/docs/doc.md

     * Solves: Number of valid solves (not including DNF solves) over number of solves.
     * Mean: Total time of all valid solves over the number of valid solves, a mean of all valid solves.
     * Median: Middle time of all valid solves in order.
-    * Standard Deviation: Rough measure of average distance from mean time any time is.
+    * Standard Deviation: Rough measure of average distance from mean time any
-5. Best and Current: Table of best and current solves in session.
+    * Table of best and current solves in session.
 Expands to present best and current time, Mo3, Ao5, Ao12 and Ao100.
 Clicking any results will present the list of times and scrambles used to generate the result.
-6. Records Table: Ordered table of records presenting times of solves.
+5. Records Table: Ordered table of records presenting times of solves.
 A `+` on the end of a time indicates a `+2` time penalty which is already added to the time and a `DNF` indicates a `DNF` penalty.
 Ao5 and Ao12 times are composed of the solve adjacent including the previous 4 and 11 solves respectively.
 A `-` indicates that there are not enough solves to calculate a Ao5 or Ao12.
 Clicking any average results will present the list of times and scrambles used to generate the average.
-7. Add Time: Shows dialog with option to add custom time to session
+6. Add Time: Shows dialog with option to add custom time and scramble to session
-8. Solve Details: Hovering over a time will present the scramble used for the solve with options to change the penalty or delete the solve completely
+7. Solve Details: Hovering over a time will present the scramble used for the solve with options to change the penalty or delete the solve completely

 ## Keyboard and Menu Shortcuts